GeorgiaSamaritaki/BladeDash/Notes.md

 # 133
 Root motion animations

-# 134
+# 134 - 137
+For directional hit reactions:
-Dot product to determine direction of hit
+- Dot product to determine direction of hit
-Unreal uses the left hand rule for the cross product
+- Unreal uses the left hand rule for the cross product

-Using `#include "Kismet/KismetSystemLibrary.h"` to draw vectors
+- Using `#include "Kismet/KismetSystemLibrary.h"` to draw vectors

+# 138
+Sound Attenuation

+# 139
+Visual effets in Cascade and Niagara